• Skip to primary navigation

 a bag of raw broccoli

-How to Make Slow Cooker Sesame Beef and Broccoli
+How to Slow Cooker Beef and Broccoli

 1. Brown Beef - Give the beef a nice golden brown color on all sides by browning it in some oil in a skillet for 6 to 8 minutes.
 If you have a slow cooker that allows you to brown in the machine, use that.